Morse Homology for the Yang-Mills Gradient Flow

 \subsubsection{Acknowledgements}

 This work extends the author's PhD thesis \cite{Swoboda}.
-He would like to thank his supervisor Dietmar A. Salamon for his encouragement while working on this project.
+He would like to thank his supervisor Dietmar A.~Salamon for his encouragement while working on this project.
 For useful comments and discussions he also thanks W.~Ballmann, R.~Janner, M.~Schwarz, M.~Struwe, and J.~Weber.
 He is grateful to the referee for his valuable suggestions to improve the overall readability of this article.